LearningWithMerritt/Classroom-Notes/5-Networking/0-Local-Area-Network/IP-Addresses.md

 5. `Lease`: The IP address provided by the DHCP server is assigned to the client for a specific period called the lease time.
 Before the lease expires, the client must renew it if it still needs the IP address.

 6. `Renewal`: The client periodically sends DHCP Request messages to renew its lease.
 The server responds with an Acknowledgment if it is able to extend the lease.

+TODO:

+`DHCP Relay Agent` is a small application that works with a centrally managed DHCP server to provide DHCP assignments to multiple subnets and VLANs

 <br>